Harry Crerar: Between the wars

 With the war over, Crerar returned to Canada, where his CEF appointment was terminated on 24 March 1919.
 His mother died in May 1919, leaving annuities for her surviving children.
 Financially secure, Crerar decided to join the Permanent Active Militia, Canada's full-time professional force.
 He wrote to the Deputy Inspector General of Artillery (DIGA), Major-General Sir Edward Morrison, to apply for a position on the DIGA staff.
 Crerar was accepted, and in March 1920 he was commissioned as a major in the Royal Canadian Artillery.
-A second child, a boy named Peter, was born in July 1922.
+His second child, a boy named Peter, was born in July 1922.

 Crerar set his sights on attending the British Staff College, Camberley, where two positions were set aside for Canadian officers each year.
 He completed a four-month preparatory course at the Royal Military College, passed the Camberley entrance examinations in 1922, and secured admission in January 1923.
 At the time the college commandant was Major-General Edmund Ironside, and the college staff included Lieutenant-Colonels Ronald Adam, Alan Brooke and J. F. C. Fuller.
 Normally staff college would be followed by a staff appointment in Canada, but the death of the Canadian representative at the War Office led to Crerar being given a two-year posting as a General Staff Officer, 2nd Grade (GSO2), in the office of the Director of Military Operations and Intelligence (DMO&I), who was Lieutenant-Colonel Archibald Wavell at the time.
 In this role he helped coordinate the British Army's response to the 1926 United Kingdom general strike.
 Crerar concurrently served as the Canadian representative at the War Office.